martinjaros/thesis/sources/1-intro.md

 as all hardware dependent modules which requires full control over the hardware are part of the kernel itself, application does not need to run in real-time at all.
 Other advantages are free, open and well documented sources, highly standardized and POSIX compliant application interface, large amount of drivers with good manufacturer support.
 While its disadvantages are very large code base and steep learning curve, which may slow the initial development.
-Nevertheless Linux kernel has been chosen for the project, more details about its interfaces are in the [Linux kernel (2.1)](#linux-kernel) chapter.
+Nevertheless Linux kernel has been chosen for the project, more details about its interfaces are in the [chapter 2.1](#linux-kernel).
-While the application is designed to be highly portable depending only on the kernel itself, several devices has been chosen as the reference, they are listed in the [hardware (3)](#hardware) chapter.
+While the application is designed to be highly portable depending only on the kernel itself, several devices has been chosen as the reference, they are listed in the [chapter 3](#hardware).